Provincial and Territorial Energy Profiles – Nunavut

-- Between 1985 and 1996, approximately 3.0 million barrels of crude oil was produced at the Bent Horn field on Cameron Island.
-The light crude oil produced at Bent Horn was burned in generators at Resolute Bay and at the Polaris Zinc Mine.
+- Between 1985 and 1996, approximately 3.0 million barrels of crude oil were produced at the Bent Horn field on Cameron Island.
+The light crude oil produced at Bent Horn was used to power generators at Resolute Bay and the Polaris Zinc Mine.

-- In December 2016, the federal government announced that Canadian Arctic offshore, including areas offshore of Nunavut, is indefinitely off limits to new offshore oil and gas licensing to be reviewed every five years.
-The first five year review is due in 2021, but the science-based review work was delayed until 2022.
+- In December 2016, the federal government announced that Canadian Arctic offshore, including the federal waters offshore of Nunavut, is indefinitely off limits to new offshore oil and gas licensing, to be reviewed every five years.
+The first five-year review was due in 2021, but the science-based review work was delayed until 2022.
 The federal government, Inuvialuit Regional Corporation, Nunavut Tunngavik Incorporated, and the governments of Yukon, the Northwest Territories, and Nunavut are developing assessments to be reviewed in 2022.

-- In 2019, the government issued an order, expiring at the end of 2021, prohibiting all oil and gas activities in the Canadian Arctic offshore, including activities associated with existing licenses.
+- In 2019, the federal government issued an order, expiring at the end of 2021, prohibiting all oil and gas activities in the Canadian Arctic offshore, including activities associated with existing licenses.
 This order was amended on 21 December 2021 to extend it until 31 December 2022, to accommodate the completion of the scientific reviews.
 Also in 2019, the government announced that it will freeze the terms of existing licenses in the Arctic offshore to preserve existing rights.

-- Nunavut’s oil resources are estimated at 18.3 billion barrels.
+- Nunavut’s crude oil resources are estimated at 18.3 billion barrels.